Electrical Information – Aluminum Wiring

 Concerns with this type of wiring have arisen, for example, when aluminum wire is connected to devices (eg. receptacles, light fixtures) which were not designed for aluminum, or, when aluminum and copper wires are attached.
 In these cases a reaction can occur causing the connections to fail, perhaps become disconnected, and/or, potentially overheat, spark and catch fire.
 Symptoms of this can sometimes be seen in the dis-colouration of receptacles, flickering lights, or the smell of hot plastic insulation.

 The conductivity of aluminum is not as good as copper so a different, thicker, gauge wire must used.
 For example, today the most common copper wire size is 14 gauge.
-The comparable aluminum wire size used was 12 gauge.
+The comparable aluminum wire size used is 12 gauge.

 Ontario Hydro – Aluminum Wire